raspberrypilearning/sense-hat-data-logger/en/step_3.md

 ## Getting data from the Sense HAT

-First you can write a short script to get data from the Sense HAT and output it to the screen.
-Using the sensors, you can capture the following data:
+Using the Sense HAT, you can capture the data from the following sensors:

-- Temperature
+- Temperature sensor
-- Humidity
+- Humidity sensor
-- Pressure
+- Pressure sensor
-- Orientation
+- Orientation sensor
-- Acceleration
+- Acceleration sensor
 - Gyroscope
-- Magnetic Field
+- Magnetic field sensor

+First, write a short script to get readings from the HAT's sensors and output them to the screen.

 - Attach your Sense HAT to you Raspberry Pi.

 [[[rpi-sensehat-attach]]]

-- Once your Sense HAT is attached, boot your Raspberry Pi.
+- Once your Sense HAT is attached, boot up your Pi.

-- Open Idle on your Raspberry Pi and create a new file to work in.
+- Open IDLE, and create a new file to work in.

 [[[rpi-gui-idle-opening]]]

-- To begin this project, your will need to import the code to control your Sense HAT and you will also need a module to fetch the data and time from the Raspberry Pi.
-Start by adding these two lines of code.
+- To begin this script, your will need to import the Python modules to control your Sense HAT and to fetch the data and time from the Raspberry Pi.
+Start by adding these two lines of code:

 ```python
 from sense_hat import SenseHat